hphelion/documentation/migration-overview.md

 To transition the data for block volumes:

 1. Create a 13.5 block volume using either the command-line interface (CLI) for [UNIX](/cli/unix/block-storage/) or [the Windows PowerShell](/cli/windows/block-storage/), or the [management console](/mc/) interface
-2. Create a block volume and attach it to an ephemeral instance in your version 13.5 environment; see the [knowledge base article](https://community.hpcloud.com/article/managing-your-block-storage-135) for more details
+2. Attach the volume from Step 1 to an ephemeral instance in your version 13.5 environment; see the [knowledge base article](https://community.hpcloud.com/article/managing-your-block-storage-135) for more details
 3. Copy the data from your version 12.12 instance attached volume to your new version 13.5 instance, using the tool transfer program of your choice (for example, SCP or FTP)

 For information on moving data: